zeto/little_brother/README.md

 # LittleBrother

-Monitors/Stores every action (controler:action pair) passed through the controller.
+Tracks and stores every action (controler:action pair) passed through the controller.

-The data is stored for conveniently for later analysis and statistics.
+The gem also supports user oriented tracking for more detailed/focus analysis.

-This is NOT like Big Brother! :)
+Disclaimer: this is NOT like Big Brother! :)

 ## Installation